-In short, Microsoft Visio is great, but it’s also really costly, with Visio subscription plans starting at $5/month, Visio Standard at $299 and Visio Premium at a hefty $999.
-If you aren’t planning to use all its features, there’s no point in paying such a hefty price for a piece of software, especially when there are so many open-source, cheaper yet similarly capable alternatives out there.
+In short, Microsoft Visio is great, but it’s also really costly, with Visio subscription plans starting at $5/month for basics and $15/month for the pro version.
+That is if you opt for the yearly plan.
+If you are going to pay monthly, it’s going to cost even more.
+The worst part is that unlike before, there’s no onetime buying system so you are stuck with the subscription pricing.
+If you aren’t planning to use all its features, there’s no point in paying such a hefty recurrent price for a piece of software, especially when there are so many open-source and cheaper yet similarly capable alternatives out there.
 Also, Visio’s interface looks dated, and it has become a bloated software over the years.
 So, if these drawbacks concern you and you are someone who is looking for a Visio alternative, here are 10 best Visio alternative diagramming software:

 If you are just starting out and don’t have a team, then LucidChart is best for you, as it’s free for personal use.
 You need to pay only if you are buying this for a team.
 Secondly, it offers a seamless transition experience from Visio, as it can easily import Visio files.
 This means if you are collaborating with an external team who uses Visio, you will have no problem.
 Also, since it is a web-based app, it is cross-platform.
 They even offer a free iPad app.
 Lastly, the software is fully featured and you will never feel waiting for features if you are switching from Visio.
 The best part is that it packs all the power yet makes it really easy to use.